Wildfire Home Hardening Oregon

 Enclose open eaves and soffits with fire-resistant materials.
 Open eaves allow embers to accumulate and ignite the roof structure from below.

-Oregon Wildfire Prepared Home Certification
+How to Get Oregon Wildfire Prepared Home Certification

-Complete a Wildfire Risk Assessment
+Step 1: Complete a Wildfire Risk Assessment

 Schedule a free wildfire risk assessment from your local fire department, ODF, or a certified home assessor.
 They'll identify your home's specific vulnerabilities and recommend improvements.

-Implement Required Improvements
+Step 2: Implement Required Improvements

 Complete the recommended home hardening improvements.
 Document all work with photos, receipts, and contractor invoices — this documentation is critical for insurance purposes.

-Apply for Oregon Wildfire Prepared Home Certification
+Step 3: Apply for Certification

 Submit your documentation to the Oregon Department of Forestry or your local fire safe council.
 Certification confirms your home meets Oregon's home hardening standards.

-Share Certification with Prineville Insurance
+Step 4: Share Certification with Prineville Insurance

 Bring your certification to Prineville Insurance.
 We'll use it to shop specialty carriers and negotiate better coverage options and potentially lower premiums for your certified home.